 You can claim an income tax exemption of up to Rs.
-1.5 Lakh against principal repayment of your home loan under Section 80C.
+1.5 Lakh against your home loan principal repayment under Section 80C.

 This benefit is available only if you have used the loan to purchase or construct a property.
 You also have to remain in possession of your property for at least 5 years to claim the deductions.

-First-time owners of homes can avail tax benefits of up to Rs.
+First-time owners of homes can avail of tax benefits of up to Rs.
 50,000 on payment of interests every year throughout the full tenor.
 However, this section allows you to claim such exemptions only if the loan value is under Rs.
 35 Lakh and the property value under Rs.
 50 Lakh.

 The above exemptions are also available on joint home loans.
-The applicants have to be co-owners of the property and co-borrowers of the loan to avail these benefits.
+However, the applicants have to be co-owners of the property and co-borrowers of the loan to avail these benefits.